DEFRA/biodiversity-net-gain-service/README.md

-Create postgis volume (container takes care of permissions) Postgres does not like any files existing in the data directory when initialising the database
+Create postgis volume (container takes care of permissions) Postgres does not like any files existing in the data directory when initialising the database and give access to container uid, see /docker/infrastructure.yml for more detail

 ```
 mkdir docker/volumes/postgis
+sudo chown -R 70:70 docker/volumes/postgis
 ```

 Create geoserver data directory, this will be stored in source control at somepoint to store configuration/layers etc, however TODO is to strip out security risks and inject with build.